2025–26 Drexel Dragons men's basketball team

-The 2025–26 Drexel Dragons men's basketball team represents Drexel University during the 2025–26 NCAA Division I men's basketball season.
-The Dragons, led by tenth-year head coach Zach Spiker, play their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Coastal Athletic Association (CAA).
+The 2025–26 Drexel Dragons men's basketball team represented Drexel University during the 2025–26 NCAA Division I men's basketball season.
+The Dragons, led by tenth-year head coach Zach Spiker, played their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Coastal Athletic Association (CAA).

 Previous season

 The Dragons finished the 2024–25 season 18–15, 9–9 in CAA play, to finish in eighth place.
 They lost to Towson in the CAA tournament quarterfinals.